-I work in Community Engagement and Events for the Minnesota Twins and I was volunteering at an event Joe Mauer was hosting for Gillette Children’s Specialty Healthcare, when I saw a little boy sitting by himself on the ground.
-I sat down next to him and he turned and said: “Hi, my name is Bennett and I love dinosaurs.”
+I work in Community Engagement and Events for the Minnesota Twins and I was volunteering at an event Joe Mauer was hosting for Gillette Children’s Specialty Healthcare.
+I saw a little boy sitting by himself on the ground and I sat down next to him.
+He turned and said: “Hi, my name is Bennett and I love dinosaurs.”

 I fell in love on the spot.

-We all had a good time at the event that day and Bennett took the game ball to the mound for the Twins game in the evening.
+We all had a good time at the event that day and Bennett delivered the game ball to the mound before the Twins game that evening.

 A week later, a thank you card from Jon and Bennett arrived that said: “Thank you for everything that you are, and everything that you did.”
 Jon and I kept in touch and a year later, we were engaged.

 We had our wedding at Target Field, and Bennett walked me down the aisle.
-That night, we had our reception in the same room we had all met in for the first time.
+That night, we had our reception in the same room where we all met for the first time.

 Of course, that was before they got to Gillette.

-Bennett is now 7 years old and in those seven short years, he’s had 14 major surgeries.
-In addition to his spina bifida, he also has hydrocephalus and scoliosis.
-Jon, Bennett’s mother Jill, stepfather Cory and I work together to make sure that Bennett gets the best care possible.
+Jon, Bennett’s mother Jill, and I work together to make sure that Bennett gets the best care possible.
 We count ourselves fortunate to have a hospital like Gillette in Minnesota.

 It means occasionally getting odd looks and inappropriate questions on the playground.
-It means that we spend far too many moments advocating for our son to be included with everyone else, when you’d think that’d just be the logical decision.
+It means that we spend far too many moments advocating for our son to be included with everyone else, when you’d think that’d just be the expectation.

 We’re obviously biased, but anyone who has spent five seconds with Bennett and seen his million-dollar smile would tell you the same.
 After all, that’s what happened to me.